 As you can see from these definitions, ERP is geared towards getting your internal processes aligned.
 You can improve your customer-facing activity with help of CRM.

 However, these terms are not mutually exclusive.
 Any business owner is not likely to put effort into one area, at the expense of the other.
-As a result, the boundaries between the two tools have become very blurred, because people want to promote efficiency across their business, without having to implement too many new tools.
+As a result, the boundaries between the two tools have become very blurred, because people want to promote efficiency across their business, without having to implement too many new applications.

 Businesses usually bring an ERP on board to help look after their manufacturing and other cogs in their supply chain.
 In addition to this they may also use it for project management, accounting, HR and possibly some CRM activity.
 It is very much a mechanism that ensures the engine in the back-room is running smoothly.
 The fact that the CRM aspect is almost added as a footnote reinforces the idea that you would use both CRM and ERP as two separate products to manage your business.